Towards Stability of Parameter-Free Optimization

 \subsection{Setup}

-We compare \textsc{AdamG} to DoG~\cite{ivgi2023dog}, DowG~\cite{khaled2023dowg}, D-Adapt Adam~\cite{defazio2023learning}, Prodigy Adam~\cite{mishchenko2023prodigy}, and Adam(1e-3)$\&$cosine LR scheduler with evaluation criteria reliability, solution quality and convergence speed.
+We compare \textsc{AdamG} to DoG~\citep{ivgi2023dog}, DoWG~\citep{khaled2023dowg}, D-Adapt (Adam)~\citep{defazio2023learning}, and Prodigy (Adam)~\citep{mishchenko2023prodigy} with evaluation criteria reliability, solution quality, and convergence speed.
 Unless otherwise specified, all Adam and Adam-type parameter-free optimizers are paired with a cosine learning rate scheduler.
-I.e., the default value of $\eta_{k}$ in \textsc{AdamG}, D-Adapt Adam and Prodigy Adam is set to 1 with extra cosine annealing decay strategy, following the default choice of previous work~\cite{defazio2023learning, mishchenko2023prodigy}.
-It is worth noting that our experiments in \textit{Robustness against LR decay strategy} of Appendix~\ref{append_robust_lr_decay} show that the proposed \textsc{AdamG} has little performance gap with or without LR decay.
-We adopt the same setting as previous work in our evaluation for a fair comparison.
+That is, the default value of $\eta_{k}$ in \textsc{AdamG}, D-Adapt Adam, and Prodigy Adam is set to 1 with an additional cosine-annealing schedule, following the default choice of previous work~\citep{defazio2023learning, mishchenko2023prodigy}.

-The optimization tasks cover two main categories: Image tasks - full fine-tuning pretrained\&randomly initialized DenseNet121~\cite{huang2017densely}, ResNet18~\cite{he2016deep}, ViT-B/16~\cite{dosovitskiy2020vit}, and VGG11~\cite{simonyan2014very} under datasets CIFAR10, CIFAR100, and Tiny-ImageNet~\cite{krizhevsky2009learning, russakovsky2015imagenet}; Language tasks - full fine-tuning pre-trained BERT~\cite{devlin2018bert} under GLUE benchmark and full fine-tuning LoRA on GPT2~\cite{radford2019language, hu2021lora} under GLUE benchmark~\cite{wang2018glue}.
-Note that we use the numerator function $s(x) = 0.2x^{0.24}$ for all optimization tasks, and the final formula slightly differs from our theoretical derivation, $p \rightarrow 1/2, q\rightarrow1/4^{-}$, by a small coefficient (Please refer to Appendix~\ref{append_scale_golden} for discussions about the scaling of the golden step size).
-Other setup details of the 42 tasks are summarized in Appendix~\ref{append_section_exp_setup}.
+The optimization tasks cover two main categories: For image tasks, we fully fine-tune pretrained DenseNet121~\citep{huang2017densely}, ResNet18~\citep{he2016deep}, ViT-B/16~\citep{dosovitskiy2020vit}, and VGG11~\citep{simonyan2014very}, and train the same architectures from random initialization on CIFAR-10, CIFAR-100, and Tiny-ImageNet~\citep{krizhevsky2009learning, russakovsky2015imagenet}.
+For language tasks, we fully fine-tune pretrained BERT~\citep{devlin2018bert} and perform LoRA fine-tuning of GPT-2~\citep{radford2019language, hu2021lora} on the GLUE benchmark~\citep{wang2018glue}.
+Note that we use the numerator function $s(x) = 0.2x^{0.24}$ for all optimization tasks.